maydahmar/projetBio/README.md

 This document will be updated at each session.
 Refer to the update date above.

+You will work in pairs, from the begining.
+You are allowed to discuss with other pairs, but no direct code sharing (copy/paste etc).
+During all the project, note precisely your personnal contribution and the contribution of your pair.
+You be asked for this during the last session (~15 min oral presentation).

 During each of the first sessions, you will be given lessons/introductions on notions you may not have yet.
 Once this lessons start, stop all of your activities and follow the lessons, even if you are familar with the concept.